thisismuskaangupta/Creation-of-Biological-Entity-Database-for-a-Lab/README.md

 # Creation-of-Biological-Entity-Database-for-a-Lab
-this contains the code written for the MSc Bioinformatics course - Programming and Databases for Biologists (Timed Exam, Half Hour). grade: A3
+this contains the code written for the MSc Bioinformatics course - Programming and Databases for Biologists (Timed Test, Half Hour). grade: A3